xtuml/bridgepoint/doc-internal/notes/136_del_mc3020_int.md

 4. Requirements
 ---------------
-4.1  The bp.mc.mc3020 plug-in is no longer shipped with the product
+4.1  The bp.mc.mc3020 plug-in is no longer shipped with the product.

 5. Work Required
 ----------------